SorkinType/Briem-Hand/fontbakery/fontbakery-report.md

 * ⚠️ **WARN** <p>Interpolation issues were found in the font:</p>
-<pre><code>- Contour 0 in glyph 'glyph00849': becomes underweight between wght=100 and wght=900.
+<pre><code>- Contour 0 in glyph 'glyph00791': becomes underweight between wght=100 and wght=900.

-- Contour 1 in glyph 'glyph00849': becomes underweight between wght=100 and wght=900.
+- Contour 1 in glyph 'glyph00791': becomes underweight between wght=100 and wght=900.

 - Contour 0 point 0 in glyph 'glyph00855' has a kink between location wght=100 and location wght=900

 - Contour 1 point 0 in glyph 'glyph00855' has a kink between location wght=100 and location wght=900

-- Contour 0 in glyph 'glyph00791': becomes underweight between wght=100 and wght=900.

-- Contour 1 in glyph 'glyph00791': becomes underweight between wght=100 and wght=900.

 - Contour 0 point 0 in glyph 'glyph00847' has a kink between location wght=100 and location wght=900